aws-samples/sfc-ingestion-pipeline/sfc-binaries/README.md

-This folder will host SFC binaries.
+This folder is for SFC binaries.